 - The Commerce Human Resources Managing Director will act as the agency contact if individuals have additional questions regarding filing an external complaint.

-How do I contact the Human Resources Management Director
+How do I contact the Human Resources Managing Director